diffblue/gitlab/doc/administration/housekeeping.md

 To manually invoke it from a [Rails console](operations/rails_console.md) if needed, you can call `project.pool_repository.object_pool.fetch`.
 This is a potentially long-running task, though Gitaly times out in about 8 hours.

-WARNING:
-Do not run `git prune` or `git gc` in pool repositories!
-This can cause data loss in "real" repositories that depend on the pool in question.